Blog

 Koh Ker Temple

-Koh Ker Temple in Preah Vihear province is constituted as “one of the marvels of Cambodian monumental heritage” by UNESCO.
+Koh Ker Temple Complex in Preah Vihear province is constituted as “one of the marvels of Cambodian monumental heritage” by UNESCO.
 The temple is located in Srayong commune, Kulen district, Preah Vihear province, about 120 km from Siem Reap.

 It is a very jungle-filled region that is sparsely populated.
 More than 180 sanctuaries were found in a protected area of 81 square kilometers (31 sq mi).
 Koh Ker is located between the Kulen and Dangrek mountains and has scenery of rolling hills of varying heights ranging from 70 to 110 meters, making up the Steung Sen River watershed and producing a smooth slope from South to North.

-Koh Ker Temple in Ancient Time
+Koh Ker Temple Complex in Ancient Time

 Built by King Jayavarman IV (928-944), Koh Keh temple served as the national capital of the Khmer Empire.
 During his power, the Khmer Empire was at its most stable, allowing for cultural enlightenment.
 Jayavarman IV was willing to lift out regional, economic, social, and architectural advancement initiatives, urban planning, and rural infrastructure during this harmonized period.